YangLabHKUST/XPXP/README.md

 Output: R2 for height_BBJ-EAS-muxpxp: 0.1256874019449264
 ```
+The predicted R2 declined a little bit due to the removing of GIANT training data

 ## Generate genetic and environmental covariance matrix
 XPXP requires genetic and environmental covariance matrix estimates for computing the posterior mean of SNPs effect size.
-For parameters within a population (e.g., SNP-heritability for each trait, genetic covariance for each pair of traits, and environmental covariance for pair of traits with substiantial sample overlap), we apply LD score regression ([LDSC](https://github.com/bulik/ldsc)) to obtain their estimates.
+For parameters within a population (e.g., SNP-heritability, genetic covariance, and environmental covariance for pair of traits with substiantial sample overlap), we apply LD score regression ([LDSC](https://github.com/bulik/ldsc)) to obtain their estimates.
 For parameters cross two populations (e.g., trans-ancestry genetic covariance), we follow [XPASS](https://github.com/YangLabHKUST/XPASS) to estimate the trans-ancestry genetic covariance using fully LD matrix rather than the LD information from local SNPs utilized in LDSC.

 Here we provide a helper script (```ParaEstimate.py```, a wrapper of LDSC and XPASS) to conveniently obtain the input parameters for  ```XPXP.py```.
 First of all, we need install the LDSC v1.0.1 using conda: